Cystic Fibrosis

 Corticosteroids are generally reserved for treatment of asthma in CF because of their poor side-effect profile.

-Influenza and pneumococcal vaccines are recommended for all patients with CF.
+Influenza, COVID, and pneumococcal vaccines are recommended for all patients with CF.

 Pancreatic